 This kind of person has no control over their reactions and emotions.
 They will blame you that you’re the one causing their malaise.
 This makes you feel bad for them.
 Avoid them at all costs.

 3. The Victim

-It is hard to recognize this kind of people because you initially empathize with their suffering.
-They want to be seen as a victim all the time and don’t want to improve their self or learn and practice something new.
-Because they want to stay as victims all the time you will realize that they take your energy and motivation.
+It is hard to recognize this kind of person because you initially empathize with their suffering.
+They want to be seen as a victim all the time and don’t want to improve themselves or learn and practice something new.
+Because they want to stay as victims all the time, you will realize that they take your energy and motivation.
 You will never learn something from them or be motivated in their presence.

 4. The Self-Absorbed

 Around Self-absorbed people, you will start to feel completely alone.
 This happens because there is not a real connection between them and anyone else.
 You’re only a tool used to build their self-confidence.

 5. The Envious

 To envious people are always jealous of anything and anyone.
 Nothing is right for them.
 They don’t derive any satisfaction even when something great happens to them.
 No one can be the best in everything, and typically there are the better people around us.
 But we can’t trivialize our accomplishments.
 Your motivation for self-improvement will decrease.
 That is why it is dangerous to spend too much time with this kind of people.